nhsconnect/FHIR-ODS-API/pages/overview/overview_api_journey.md

 # The Journey #

-The API Journey is a guide from imagination and exploring to developing FHIR&reg; ODS API profiles all the way to deploying a live API.
+The API Journey is a guide from imagination and exploring to developing FHIR&reg; ODS Lookup API profiles all the way to deploying a live API.

 {% include custom/api_overview.svg %}